jurayev/intro-sdc-traffic-light-classifier-py/README.md

 * All images are pictures of 3-light traffic lights with one light illuminated.

 ## Pipeline
-This section explains every pipeline step in details.
+This section explains every pipeline step in detail.

 ### 1. Loading and Visualizing the Traffic Light Dataset
 Here we visualize and explore the image data.
 For that I created two functions: